• Skip to primary navigation

 four images showing the cut roll in pan from proofing till finished

-• When the dough is ready, using a serrated knife, cut the log into 8 equal pieces and place in prepared cake pan.
+• When the dough is ready, using a serrated knife, cut the log into eight equal pieces and place them in a prepared cake pan.

 caramel pecan bun being taken out of the group of buns